Find out which federal agencies fund micro-business development.

-- Continually press for California CDFIs to get a fair share of stimulus funding through the CDFI Fund; help CAMEO members become more competitive for awards.
+- Continually press for California CDFIs to get a fair share of funding through the CDFI Fund; help CAMEO members become more competitive for awards.

 - Promote technical assistance services as a key risk mitigator in microlending among all regulators and SBA.

 - Promote micro-business development as a key strategy for economic success in California among all Senate and Congressional representatives.

 - Track and monitor priority policy issues relevant to micro-business development to ensure that CAMEO and its members are fully aware of all federal advocacy opportunities.

 - Track USDA’s new Rural Micro Enterprise Assistance Program to ensure California receives its fair share.

 In 2013, our hands were tied in the federal arena as Congress came to a halt.
 FY2013 funding was essentially FY2012 funding minus a 5% sequester.
 We did strengthen relationships with the Federal Reserve and SBA.
 CAMEO co-sponsored a roundtable with Emergent Research on the importance of the self-employment trend in DC.

 Last year, much of our federal advocacy was on maintaining funding for micro-business programs in the federal budget, both for business technical assistance and microloans.
 At the beginning of the budget debate we were looking at $15 million for PRIME and Microloan TA.
 We ended up with $23.5 million.
 We consider this a great success in the face of the current climate.
 Download a comparison of FY2012 Budget to FY2010 Budget.